-Grout cleaning is hard … but it doesn’t have to stay that way.
+I know grout cleaning can be hard … but it doesn’t have to stay that way.
 When you find the right grout cleaner it is easy to do a good job cleaning your tile and grout.
 Whether you want to clean grout with less effort, save money when you clean grout, or you want to clean grout organically, you will find exactly what you need on our site.
 We even offer maintenance tips to make sure you will not have to clean your grout very often.

 Regular grout cleaning keeps grime, germs and bacteria out of your home.
 It also protects against discoloration, and keeps tiles from getting broken down by mildew, mold and moisture.
 It is important to know how to clean grout.
 Even though there are many ways of cleaning grout, the easiest way to clean, kill germs and get rid of mild stains, are as follows: